Frequently Asked Questions

 Browse through these FAQs to find answers to commonly raised questions.

-If you have a question that you can't find answer to, please use the Contact us page.
+If you have a question that you can't find an answer to, please use the Contact us page.

 Q1) Why do I need Mb(Ambidextrous) mode?

-Q6) Further detail question about reversal and parallel.
-I defined a preset in Mb mode to include reversal order by pressing both 2nd and 3rd buttons simultaneously, and just turn 2nd slot/loop on.
+Q6) I'm having an issue with the reversal and parallel function.
+A preset in MB mode includes reversal order by pressing both the 2nd and 3rd buttons (not foot switches) simultaneously, and just turn the 2nd slot/loop on.
+I found the reversal doesn’t work.
+Is that intended?

 Q8) Can I replace the modules with the power on?
 Or even when they are turned on?

 Although the modules are genuine analog effects, we don’t recommend the replacement when power is on.
-Please do it when power is off in order to keep integrity of sound without noise generated during the replacement as well as to avoid any electric/electronic damages.
+Please do it when power is off in order to keep integrity of sound without noise generated during the replacement, as well as to avoid any electric/electronic damages.

 Certainly.
-With a shell (LiberaToe-S), you can use the desired module separately as like a pedal.
-Your existing pedals can be also a part of signal chain in LiberaToe system with two ways.
-First off, use one of the two connection modules, 1X which occupies one slot to provide 2 sets of send/return loops or 2X which occupies two slots to provide 4 sets of send/return loops.
-Second way is through Gnavatar module which has two sets of send/return loop, though its main purpose is a parallel mix of two or three signals.
+With a shell (LiberaToe-S), you can use the desired module separately as you would a typical pedal.
+Your existing pedals also can be part of the signal chain within the LiberaToe system, and in two ways.
+First, use one of the two connection modules, wherein 1X occupies one slot to provide 2 sets of send/return loops, or with 2X, which occupies two slots to provide 4 sets of send/return loops.
+A second way is through the Gnavatar module, which has two sets of send/return loops, though its main purpose is a parallel mix of two or three signals.

 Q10) Can I choose whether or not to include the input buffer/frequency enhancer in a preset?

-Q14) Internal cab sim is useful to plug the effects directly to a mixer in an environment without guitar amplifier.
+Q14) Internal cab sim is useful to plug the effects directly to a mixer in an environment without a guitar amplifier.
 However, some mixers only support XLR input.
 What can I do then?
 And why can’t cab sim be controlled by presets?

 Q16) I know a separate switch box may be connected to the platforms.
 Does it function the same as the foot switches in the platforms?